tyr-lang/toolingSDK/README.md

 The SDK consists of two parts:
 1. [the OGSS specification](aast.skill) to generate the Tyr AAST API
-2. a set of library functions that simplify common tasks such as creating human-readable names for declarations or expressions
+2. a set of library functions to simplify common tasks such as creating human-readable names for declarations or expressions